Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 React.createElement Demo

--   Can import non-local dependencies with import 'package-link'
+-   Can import non-local dependencies with import ‘package-link’

 <!-- -->